Tony Rampton: National team career

 Rampton first represented New Zealand in 1997 at the World Championship for Men '22 and Under'.
 He debuted for the Tall Blacks in 1999.
 In 2000, he played for the Tall Blacks at the Sydney Olympics.
 He went on to play for the Tall Blacks at the 2003 FIBA Oceania Championship, 2004 Summer Olympics, 2005 FIBA Oceania Championship, 2006 Commonwealth Games, 2006 FIBA World Championship, and 2007 FIBA Oceania Championship.

 Coaching career

 Between 2011 and 2013, Rampton served as an assistant coach with the Nelson Giants.
 In 2014 and 2015, he coached the Nelson Sparks in the national women's basketball championship.

 Personal life

 Rampton is the son Taranaki basketball legend Brian Rampton.
 Tony's brother, Damon, also played in the New Zealand NBL and the pair played alongside each other with Taranaki.

 Rampton's wife Nicki (née Thompson) also played basketball in New Zealand.
 She was coached by Tony at the Nelson Sparks.

-As of March 2021, Rampton was living in China with his wife and two children, and teaching at an international English-speaking school in Shanghai.
+As of March 2021, Rampton was living in China with his wife and two children, and teaching at an international English-speaking school in Shanghai in the school Shanghai Singapore International School.